RedefiningReality/Proxmox-Remote-Management/Web.md

 ### Setup
 **Note:** Requires Python 3.9.
 These instructions are for installing the Python scripts AND the web interface.
 To install only the Python scripts, consult the setup instructions [here](Scripts.md).
-*While this may be installed manually on Windows and has been tested on Windows 11, the setup scripts assume a Linux OS.*
+*While this may be installed manually on Windows and has been tested on Windows 11, the setup scripts assume a Linux OS.
+See automatic web setup requirements below.*

 If you ever run into issues with the website, be sure to check the apache error log (`tail /var/log/apache2/error.log` for most Linux distros).
 It's likely you either specified a path that your web user doesn't have permissions to write the creds file to (**creds_file** in config.ini) or PHP curl isn't installed (`sudo apt/apt-get/yum install php-curl`).
 1. Create a new API key on Proxmox to be used by these scripts for remote access